ARM-software/Tool-Solutions/ascet-developer/README.md

 Building and debugging ASCET-DEVELOPER generated code with Arm Development Studio
 ____________________________________________________________________________

-For more information on this example, please see the enclosed .pdf as well as this article: xxx (link to blog)
+For more information on this example, please see this article: xxx (link to blog)

 ASCET-DEVELOPER is a model-based development and auto code generation tool for industrial control applications.
 For more information, including how to get an evaluation see: